YunoHost/doc/app_update.md

 ```bash
 yunohost app upgrade wordpress
 ```
-** Note: ** in case you have multiple instances of the same type (ex: 2 wordpress) installed, you will need to specify the instance name (ex: wordpress or wordpress__2).
+**Note:** in case you have multiple instances of the same type (ex: 2 wordpress) installed, you will need to specify the instance name (ex: wordpress or wordpress__2).

 #### Upgrade an unofficial application
-Specify the git repository containing the upgrade.
+Specify the Git repository containing the upgrade.

 For intance, to upgrade LimeSurvey:
 ```bash
 yunohost app upgrade limesurvey -u https://github.com/zamentur/limesurvey_ynh
 ```

-** Note: ** be cautious when installing unofficial applications and upgrades.
+**Note:** be cautious when installing unofficial applications and upgrades.
 Be sure that theses updates are stables and are not a step in the development process.
 There may be a good reason if an application is not listed in the official repository.

-** Caution: ** be sure to check the content of any update; installing or upgrading an unofficial application allows it to run scripts with the highest privileges.
+**Caution:** be sure to check the content of any update; installing or upgrading an unofficial application allows it to run scripts with the highest privileges.

 #### Command line options